 The accompanying financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and satisfaction of liabilities and commitments in the normal course of business.
 The Company has suffered recurring losses from operations and negative cash flows from operating activities.
-At June 30, 2023, the Company had working capital of approximately \$32.9 million.
-At June 30, 2023, the Company had an accumulated deficit of approximately \$545.4 million.
-The Company held cash and cash equivalents of approximately \$25.6 million as of June 30, 2023.
+At September 30, 2023, the Company had working capital of approximately \$13.6 million.
+At September 30, 2023, the Company had an accumulated deficit of approximately \$573.3 million.
+The Company held cash and cash equivalents of approximately \$6.9 million as of September 30, 2023.

-The Company believes that its cash resources at June 30, 2023 and the proceeds that it raised from equity offerings in the third quarter of 2023 (See Note 22), will meet its operating and capital expenditure requirements into the fourth quarter of 2023, but not beyond.
+The Company believes that its cash resources at September 30, 2023 and the proceeds that it raised from equity offerings in the fourth quarter of 2023 (See Note 20), will not meet its operating and capital expenditure requirements through the fourth quarter of 2023.

 These factors raise substantial doubt about the Company's ability to continue as a going concern.
-The Company continues to face significant challenges and uncertainties and, as a result, its available capital resources may be consumed more rapidly than currently expected due to changes it may make in its research and development spending plans.
-The Company believes it has the ability to obtain additional funding through public and private financing and collaborative arrangements with strategic partners to increase the funds available to fund operations.
-However, the Company may not be able to raise capital on terms acceptable to the Company.
+The Company continues to face significant challenges and uncertainties and must obtain additional funding through public and private financing and collaborative arrangements with strategic partners to increase the funds available to fund operations.
+However, the Company may not be able to raise capital on terms acceptable to the Company, or at all.
 Without additional funds, it may be forced to delay, scale back or eliminate some of its research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue operations.
-If any of these events occurs, our ability to achieve our development and commercialization goals would be adversely affected.
+If any of these events occurs, its ability to achieve our development and commercialization goals would be adversely affected and the Company may be forced to cease operations.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.